 Sometimes, people like to use some additional security features on their phones, such as SIM lock using a PIN code or a password.
 It is usually aimed at preventing unauthorized use of your SIM card in case of theft.
 You have to enter the SIM PIN to use your phone.
-If you enter SIM PIN wrongfully for three times or more, your SIM card will be locked, and you will need a PIN to unlock key shortly referred to as PUK code.
+If you enter SIM PIN wrongfully three times or more, your SIM card will be locked, and you will need a PIN to unlock the key shortly referred to as PUK code.
 You should contact your network carrier in case you do not already have one.

 2. SIM Card locked from Network Provider